 If I could show you a picture of the interior of the hall — photography is strictly prohibited — you would be impressed by the rich encrustrations of gold saturating religious figures congregating behind a glass screen.
 You might wonder also how so much concentrated wealth could have been stored in these forest temples and wooden repositories at a time of grinding poverty, the region periodically suffering from famine.
 Perhaps the Buddhist clergy were not so different from the early clerics of the Catholic Church, who were able, through collections from rich and poor benefactors, to spend vast amounts of money on decorating cathedrals and basilicas, and making sure cardinals maintained high sartorial standards, their fingers and costumes freighted with rings and precious stones.

 The Golden Hall is quite dazzling.
-A Buddha of Infinite Light, in the form of Amida Nyorai, presides over the altar-like display, a deity tasked with driving away evil and illness.
+A Buddha of Infinite Light, in the form of Amida Nyorai, presides over the altar, a deity tasked with driving away evil and illness.
 The hall, completed in 1124, is supported by tie beams and sturdy pillars protecting a dais inlaid with mother-of-pearl.
-Paintings sprinkled with gold and silver dust and lacy, filigree-like metalwork blend with golden statues, jizo figures, and a platform upon which the bodhisattva Kannon-sama, sits guarded by the celestial kings Jikokuten and Zochoten.
+Engravings sprinkled with gold and silver dust and lacy, filigree-like metalwork blend with golden statues, jizo figures, and a platform upon which the bodhisattva Kannon-sama, sits guarded by the celestial kings Jikokuten and Zochoten.
 A legacy of refinement has descended on this moderately sized town, where tradition has yet to shrivel up under the force of prosperity.

 All this walking, scrutinizing of national treasures and picking at lightweight snacks along the way can make one hungry.
 It’s Monday and almost all of the restaurants are closed.
-Minka, a family-run eatery beside a level crossing, is one of the few places open, its shambolic interior a welcome contrast to the orderly discipline of the town’s fussily looked after sights.
+Minka, a family-run eatery beside a level crossing, is one of the few places open, its shambolic interior a welcome contrast to the orderly discipline of the town’s fussily looked after sites.
 Here I sample Hatto Soup, a house concoction, a vegetable broth with mochi rice balls and flecks of edible gold leaf sparkling on the surface.

 The bicycle rental store near the station opens at an obligingly early hour the next morning.
 The road to Takkoku-no-Iwaya is practically empty.
 When a vehicle appears, it feels like an intrusion.
 It’s good to be out in the countryside, among orderly farms, belts of forest, cooling streams.
 Takkoku-no-Iwaya is where wood meets stone in a standoff, in which the angularity of the bright orange Bishamondo Temple buildings and the curvaceous cliff it abuts, are somehow resolved.
 There is supposed to be an ancient carving, a stone Buddha, on the cliff, but after scouring the rock I can’t see anything, until its form composed itself, like a face emerging from the crowd.